Is Your Cat or Dog Losing Hair?

-Here are 4 common causes of alopecia in dogs and cats:
+Here are 5 common causes of hair loss in dogs and cats:

 AllerEaze Cats and dogs with hair loss may itch, scratch and chew on their skin.
 Hair may fall out due to infections on the skin and exposure to allergens such as food, grass, plants and dust.
 AllerEaze is nature's own "Benadryl" containing ingredients that naturally reduce the histamine response, easing allergy symptoms.